Master of Philosophy

-The Master of Philosophy meets the specifications for a Master’s Degree (Research) set by the Australian Qualifications Framework.
-It provides men and women with the opportunity to pursue advanced study in a theologically related area by research at a high academic level.
+The Master of Philosophy (MPhil) is an AQF level 9 award.
+It meets the specifications for a Master’s Degree (Research) set by the Australian Qualifications Framework.
+It provides an opportunity to pursue advanced study in a theologically related area by research at a high academic level.
 It is designed for those who seek to further their study in such an area, including interdisciplinary study, for academic, vocational, professional and/or personal reasons.
 It also offers research training that would support research at doctoral level.

 The Master of Philosophy is undertaken by research and thesis alone.
 It provides the opportunity for candidates to embark on a significant piece of research, which investigates a theologically related topic in a systematic and comprehensive manner that is not available in coursework programs.

 Full-time per semester - AUD$7,340

 Semester 1: 6 January 2020 - 5 June 2020.
 Census Date: 27 March 2020

 The Sydney College of Divinity (SCD) may admit to candidature in the MPhil those persons who have attained:

 - A Bachelor (Hons) degree or equivalent with results at Class II, Division 1, from the Sydney College of Divinity or an equivalent institution; or

 - A Graduate Diploma with a GPA of 3+ and one 18 cpt research unit at Distinction level from the Sydney College of Divinity or an equivalent institution; or